Your employment record follows you wherever you go. So do referrals, so do gaps, so do multiple changes.

 Show your growth.

-Remember, we all make mistakes and are victims of circumstances at one time or another in our careers.
+Remember, we all make career mistakes, take turns in life, and are victims of circumstances at one time or another in our careers.
 We also make conscious, positive choices that may look like a diversion on your upward career trajectory.

 It’s how we grow—and what we show—from the experience that matters.